 However, despite being banned in several countries, the film went on to achieve legendary status with its villain, Leatherface, taking on iconic recognition in the cultural consciousness.

-Just like Cannibal Holocaust and Texas Chainsaw Massacre, 1986’s Henry: Portrait of a Serial Killer was interpreted by some as an actual documentary film of a real-life killer, which can be attributed to its low-budget aesthetic and realistic atmosphere.
+Just like Cannibal Holocaust and The Texas Chain Saw Massacre, 1986's Henry: Portrait of a Serial Killer was interpreted by some as an actual documentary film of a real-life killer, which can be attributed to its low-budget aesthetic and realistic atmosphere.

 After its initial film festival run in 1986, Henry: Portrait of a Serial Killer was given an X rating in the US, which only added to its controversial reputation.
 In 1991, the uncut version was further banned by the board of film censors in Australia.